An ongoing evolution of consciousness

 For this text, we'll use the Vedic description of this inner reality, as it is one of the oldest and as it seems to have had a significant influence on many other systems.
-It consists (in its most simple form) of three parts: an upper, divine hemisphere of saccidānanda, which is transcendent, undifferentiated and unmanifest.
-A lower world of subtle mind, life and matter of which we all know the diminished forms that are part of the evolving physical world.
-And in between these two hemispheres, a link-plane, which is, like the world above it, perfectly divine, and yet, like the world below it, differentiated.
+It consists (in its most simple form) of three parts.
+There is an upper, divine hemisphere of saccidānanda, which is transcendent, undifferentiated and unmanifest.
+There is a lower world of subtle mind, life and matter of which we all know the diminished forms that are part of the evolving physical world: thoughts, feelings, and things.
+And in between these two hemispheres, there is a link-plane, which is, like the world above it, perfectly divine, and yet, like the world below it, differentiated.
 The Vedic rishis called this link-plane, the maharloka; the Upanishads the vijñāna māyā kosha; the Greeks knew it is as something that can only be known trough the highest type of non-dual knowledge, gnosis; Sri Aurobindo calls it the Supramental [REF].

 We will now have a more detailed look at the processes that may have taken place during the involution and evolution, and see why it is this link-plane that carries in it the secret of our our future.